andyyudev/Reebelo-Order-Management-Microservice/README.md

 Out of scope for this case study, but worth mentioning

-- Authentication and Authorizations
-- API Rate Limiting
+- Authentication & Authorization: Secure access control using mechanisms like OAuth or JWT.
-  - Prevent abuse or unintentional overloading for each endpoints.
+- API Rate Limiting: Prevent abuse and ensure fair usage.
-- Logging and Monitoring
+- Logging & Monitoring: Track performance and detect issues early.
-- Service Resilience
-  - Implementing retries to calling external services.
-- Data Consistency and Integrity
+- Service Resilience: Implement retries, timeouts, and circuit breakers for external service calls.
-  - What type of database are we using? does it support ACID transactions or distributed locks to ensure data consistency and integrity?
+- Data Consistency & Integrity: Ensure the database supports ACID transactions or distributed locks for reliable data handling.
-- Versioning
-  - How to handle version control?
-- Caching
+- API Versioning: Plan for version control to maintain backward compatibility.
-  - Add caching mechanism for frequently accessed data like inventory order customer information?
+- Caching: Use caching for frequently accessed data (e.g., inventory, orders, customers).

 ## API Endpoints

 - Create Orders
   - Implement idempotency to handle race condition.
   - Retries for calling external services.
+(Not implemented)
   - Validate customer information.
   - Validate inventory information.

 - Update Orders
-  - Following the single responsibility principle, i would break down update orders into multiple methods.
+  - Following the single responsibility principle, I would break down the order update process into multiple methods.
     - Update payment information.
+(Added endpoint, but returns error message)
     - Update shipping information.
+(Added endpoint, but returns error message)
     - Update shipment tracking information.
-    - ***I would remove update status endpoint entirely to avoid direct manipulation of the order status, so order status are triggered only by specific business events.
+    - ** I would remove the update status endpoint to prevent direct manipulation, ensuring status changes are triggered by specific business events only. **
-  - Handle order status conflict with order information being updated, or order has been deleted.
+  - Handle order status conflicts when order information is updated or the order has been deleted.
-  - Trigger update order status when order information changes.
+  - Trigger an order status update when order information changes.
   - Trigger notification service.
+(Not implemented)

 - Update Order Status
-  - ***I would remove update status endpoint entirely to avoid direct manipulation of the order status, so order status are triggered only by specific business events.
+  - ** I would remove the update status endpoint to prevent direct manipulation, ensuring status changes are triggered by specific business events only. **
-  - Handle race condition when order has been deleted.
-  - Allow batch update?
   - Trigger notification service.
+(Not implemented)

 - Delete Orders
   - Return http status code 204 after successful deletion, current NestJS returns standard 200 status.
-  - Allow batch delete?
   - Implement soft delete to maintain data integrity.
+(Not implemented)

 ## Service Dependencies